 The original purchase price is the total amount the buyer agreed to pay for the house.
 The down payment, and all regular payments, are counted in calculating whether 20% has been paid.

 A foreclosure case is much kinder on a defaulting buyer.
 They have at least 90 days to catch up missed payments, and stop the foreclosure.
 Plus, they always have the right to pay off the entire contract, or mortgage, debt.
 Timewise, a foreclosure takes at least 7 months.

-Even if a contract for deed buyer has NOT paid 20%, so that they could be evicted, the eviction law gives buyers extra rights regular tenants don’t have.
+Even gives buyers extra rights regular tenants don’t have.
 Contract for deed buyers can get up to 60 days after an eviction judgment is entered to “cure” their default, get their payments back on track, and stop the eviction.

 Updated: April 2018